fenago/docker-course/md/lab_8.md

 This exercise should have given you a good indication of how Docker Swarm is able to simplify your work, especially when you start to think about deploying your work into a production environment.
-We used the Docker Hub NGINX image, but we could easily use any service we have created as a Docker image that is available to our Swarm node.

 Summary